 "I'd never heard Abe Partridge's songs prior to his coming into Studio H2O and no idea as what to expect.
 Within seconds of hearing the first song we recorded, I was fixated by both the strength of his unique vocal style and the compelling poetry and imagery in his songs.
 I usually avoid comparisons, as they tend to be misconstrued, but Abe Partridge is cut from the same cloth as Waits, Dylan, and Cohen.
 Not that he "sounds" like any of them.
 Quite the contrary, but that his songs and delivery have a superbly defined style that is all his own is undeniable."

 - Rick Hirsch, guitarist of Wet Willie - member, Alabama Music Hall of Fame

--JIM PENNINGTON, owner - The Listening Room Mobile, AL
+-Jim Pennington, owner - The Peoples Room of Mobile, AL

 "Writers can expound only on what they know.
 Typically, a person who has lived an eventful and/or varied life collects a wealth of inspiration for songs, stories or both.
 Mobilian Abe Partridge’s life has taken him from the church pulpit to the venue stage.
 Along the way, his life experiences have allowed him to gather the lyrics and melodies for his debut album, “White Trash Lipstick.”

 When Partridge was 18, he journeyed into the world with aspirations of becoming a minister.
 Before accepting a ministerial position in Kentucky, he delved into the world of a hardworking day laborer.
 Partridge left the ministry for the Air Force and served in Operation Iraqi Freedom and Operation Enduring Freedom.
 Throughout his life, Partridge exceled as a songwriter and crafted many pieces that were only performed within the home, until just last year.